HDavidBarth/LTAP_test/README.md

 The final program (main.py)takes the provided csv file, and creates a new one with two columns, one with dates, the other with miles travelled that day. main.py also creates an interactive plot of the data using the plotly library

+The documentation.txt file contains some brief explanations of the code I wrote.
+Honestly I'm not sure what was expected but I gave it my best shot.